mjpost/sacrebleu/README.md

 Download the source for one of the pre-defined test sets:

+    ./sbleu -t wmt14 -l de-en --echo src > wmt14-de-en.src

+(you can also use long parameter names for readability):

     ./sbleu --test-set wmt14 --langpair de-en --echo src > wmt14-de-en.src

-(or use the short flags for less typing):

-    ./sbleu -t wmt14 -l de-en --echo src > wmt14-de-en.src

 After tokenizing, translating, and detokenizing it, you can score it easily: